Courtesy of Joshua Ostroff

 Back then, it was easy for people of all ages to grasp the possibility of World War III—a pair of powerful men could end humanity instantly with one misunderstanding and two turned keys.
 Today’s climate crisis, on the other hand, is a slow-motion apocalypse that we’ve known about for decades—the term “global warming” was coined way back in 1975, the year I was born—yet kids are somehow far more capable than grown-ups of comprehending the coming threat.

-How to raise a green kid without freaking them out That’s why students around the world have spent the past year marching against it in massive climate strikes.
+That’s why students around the world have spent the past year marching against it in massive climate strikes.
 And it’s why covering these youth protests as a journalist—who also happens to be a father—inspired me to quit my beloved job to join an environmental non-profit organization.
 My top priority is protecting my child, which includes his present and future.
 This past summer, I left behind the only career I’ve ever had—one I decided on at age 15—to work for World Wildlife Fund Canada (WWF-Canada) so that I could be part of the climate fight rather than just report on it.

 I’ve always been concerned about the environment.
 Growing up among giant evergreens on the West Coast will do that to a kid (as will being raised by hippies).
 My dad was even part of an environmental theatre troupe called the Ozone Players that did sketches about the then-gaping hole in the ozone layer.
 (Yes, I was utterly embarrassed by it at the time.
 Now, I respect both the politics and the pun.)